Skip to main content

 Questions About Cohabitation?
 Ask an Attorney

-Cohabitation in the United States has become more common among young adults.
+Cohabitation in the United States has become more common among young people.
 This is sometimes the first union formation before marriage.

-Talk to a lawyer today if you have questions about your living situation.
+Talk to a family law attorney today if you have questions about your living situation, either with a romantic partner or a roommate.
 A skilled attorney can look at the facts of your specific case.
-They can give you helpful legal guidance.
+They can give you helpful legal advice on the best way to safeguard your future.

 Was this helpful?